 Seventy years later, that epicurean and social camaraderie has grown into a spirited partnership committed to advancing Napa Valley wines worldwide.
-Founded in 1944, the Napa Valley Vintners is a voluntary regional trade group with an active membership of 500 wineries, representing a tradition of dedicated vintners and grape growers who work and care for this premier winegrowing region.
+Founded in 1944, the Napa Valley Vintners is a voluntary regional trade group with an active membership of more than 500 wineries, representing a tradition of dedicated vintners and grape growers who work and care for this premier winegrowing region.

 In the early 1940s, the fledgling Napa Valley wine industry faced a number of problems, including price controls and a daunting shortage of labor, bottles and rail cars for eastern shipment of wine.
 In 1943, Louis M. Martini, John Daniel, Jr., Charles Forni and Louis Stralla discussed forming an association, a vintners forum, that would allow a regular opportunity to exchange ideas and work as a group to overcome some of these obstacles and to elevate the status of Napa Valley wines.
 The vintners believed they could solve industry-related problems better collectively than as individuals.